Biden to stump in Georgia runoffs, top Senate Republican ends silence on U.S. election result

 Just ahead of Biden’s trip, U.S. Senate Majority Leader Mitch McConnell, the top Republican in Congress, ended his silence on the Nov.
 3 election results by congratulating Biden and Vice President-elect Kamala Harris.

-McConnell acknowledged their win after six weeks of President Donald Trump’s unfounded claims of fraud in the White House contest.
-Trump has yet to concede he lost.
+McConnell acknowledged their win after six weeks of President Donald Trump’s unfounded claims of election fraud.
+Trump has yet to concede to Biden, and many congressional Republicans had refused to acknowledge the victory by Biden, a Democrat.

 Biden’s narrow win in Georgia underscored the Southern state’s transformation from Republican stronghold to one of the country’s most competitive political battlegrounds.
-The intensity was mirrored in state election data showing 168,000 voted early in person on a rainy Monday compared with 136,000 on Oct.
+This was illustrated again in state election data showing that 168,000 people voted early in person on a rainy day on Monday compared with 136,000 on Oct.
 12, the first day of in-person voting for the presidential election.

 Republican Senators David Perdue and Kelly Loeffler are facing Democratic challengers Jon Ossoff and Raphael Warnock, respectively, in twin races that will determine which party will control the U.S. Senate when Biden takes office on Jan.
 20.